Things to Do in the Dolomites That Are Actually Worth It

 11. Wander through the cute little towns

-Some typical things are polenta (cornmeal), knodel (dumplings made with speck, cheese, or spinach), bread with fennel, and deer meat.
+Some typical things that you should try are polenta (cornmeal), knodel (dumplings made with speck, cheese, or spinach), bread with fennel, and deer meat.

 And you can find these things in so many places – from malga (alpine hut, sometimes called Alm or Baita) to rifugios to Michelin-starred restaurants.